 Once he recovered he went on to say how he didn't know what the premise would be.
 He saw a magician friend and thought it would be like the poster (pictured).
 But then JL told him that Dr Faustus is just in his room, it's all in his head and everyone is in their pants.
 So he approached it as if he going through a psychotic episode, that he is on some big, bad trip.

-There was a question about the movement pieces and how that was devised
+There was a question about the movement pieces and how those was devised

 JL said everything was a collaboration between him, the cast and movement coach Polly Bennett and that it came from a 'playfulness'.
 He said he creates that environment from day one with everyone up on their feet rather than sitting around and analysing.